-Of special note are three portraits of George Washington by Gilbert Stuart (an iconic and well known image shown above), Charles Wilson Peale, and Rembrandt Peale.
+Of special note are three portraits of George Washington by Gilbert Stuart, Charles Wilson Peale, and Rembrandt Peale.

 Aside from the 16,000 works in its permanent collection, the PAFA also has an itinerary of well curated special exhibitions happening throughout the year.

 Pro tip: There are docent led tours at 1:00 pm & 2:00 pm Thursday through Saturday.

 15. Institute of Contemporary Art

 The Institute of Contemporary Art (ICA) is where you go to see ultra contemporary and experimental art works and installations.